-Learning Objectives:
+SAY: Learning Objectives

-At the end of this session, participants will:
+At the end of this session, learners will:

 - Describe how appropriate accommodations should be made for Scouts and Scouters with special needs. - Identify specific and relevant Scouting resources for information and guidance on special needs considerations. - Identify examples of challenging behaviors within a group dynamic. - Select appropriate strategies and skills to effectively manage challenging behaviors.